-Of Fingers’ five children, one, a son Jason, was drafted by the Kansas City Royals in the tenth round of the June 2000 amateur draft.
+As of 2014 Fingers still resided in Las Vegas.
+Of his five children, a son, Jason, was drafted by the Kansas City Royals in the tenth round of the June 2000 amateur draft.
 He pitched for Spokane of the Class A Northwest League in 2000 and Burlington in the Class A Midwest League in 2001 before ending his baseball career.
 During the summer of 1970 Fingers’ younger brother, Gordon, pitched in eight games for Coos Bay-North Bend, Oakland’s entry in the Northwest League.

 The Sporting News, September 12, 1964, August 7, 1965, April 27, 1967, November 25, 1967, November 16, 1968, January 11, 1969, February 8, 1969, April 19, 1969, July 3, 1976, December 11, 1976, March 12, 1977.

 Armour, Mark.
 "Charles Finley."
 SABR BioProject.

 Online interview with Fingers by Jimmy Scott, at jimmyscottshighandtight.com/node/824